caiqueex/neon-beat-vscode/README.md

 __Vibrant colors and easy to see function and other principal stuffs in red neon color.__

+HOW TO RUN

+- edit neon-beat-*.json

+- change version in package.json

+- in terminal type: yarn package

+- it will generate a file *.vsix

+- so, open https://marketplace.visualstudio.com/manage and send .vsix file to update with new version

 CONFIGURATION

 - to choose one of then, please, press (Windows System) CONTROL + SHIFT + P -> type COLOR THEME -> then select '80 Neon Vibes or '80 Neon Vibes - Fluor in the list.